Robin Griggs 1957 - 2008

 Robin GriggsRob died on 29th January 2008.
 He was the creative and performing powerhouse of the Pig Dyke band for nearly twenty years, and created the predecessor of this website, the Pig Dyke music CD and the video of Pig Dyke sold last year.
 He was the most imaginative and passionate friend we had - not easy, but he contributed enormously to the team and to all his friends.

 This page lists tributes to Rob that we received following his death.
-There are pages featuring downloadable tracks from Frost and Fire, an album he made with John Foreman on guitar.
+There are downloadable tracks on the Frost and Fire page, featuring an album he made with John Foreman on guitar.
+That page also contains (since November 2022) a tribute to Rob from John Foreman, along with the story of how the album was made.

 Tributes to Rob